-At present, the technology of the press brake has developed into CNC press brake and robot bending cell.
+At present, press brake technology has developed into CNC press brakes and robot bending cells.

-The most common press brakes include CNC hydraulic press brakes, electric servo press brakes, etc.
+The most common types of press brakes include CNC hydraulic press brakes, electric servo press brakes, and more.

-CNC press brake with proper tonnage and length can be selected according to the thickness and length of the bending workpiece.
+CNC press brakes with the proper tonnage and length can be selected according to the thickness and length of the bending workpiece.

 Our press brakes are equipped with the most advanced and best-guaranteed brand components in the world.

-You can consult the product experts of ADH, who will give you the best plan and select the most suitable press brake.
+You can consult the product experts of ADH, who will give you the best plan and select the most suitable press brake for your needs.